jmpsec/osctrl-docs/content/usage/osctrl-cli/query/_index.md

    osctrl-cli query run - Start a new on-demand query

 USAGE:
-   osctrl-cli query run [command options] [arguments...]
+   osctrl-cli query run [options]

 OPTIONS:
-   --query value, -q value       Query to be issued --env value, -e value         Environment to be used --uuid value, -u value        Node UUID to be used --hidden, -x                  Mark query as hidden (default: false) --expiration value, -E value  Expiration in hours (0 for no expiration) (default: 6) --help, -h                    show help
+   --query string, -q string                    Query to be issued --env string, -e string                      Environment to be used --uuid string, -u string                     Node UUID(s) to be used.
+Comma separated for multiple values --host string, --hostname string, -H string  Node hostname(s) to be used.
+Comma separated for multiple values --platform string, -p string                 Node platform(s) to be used.
+Comma separated for multiple values --tag string, -t string                      Tag(s) to be used.
+Comma separated for multiple values --hidden, -x                                 Mark query as hidden --expiration int, -E int                     Expiration in hours (0 for no expiration) (default: 6) --help, -h                                   show help

+GLOBAL OPTIONS:
+   --db, -d                           Connect to local osctrl DB using YAML config file [$DB_CONFIG] --api, -a                          Connect to remote osctrl using JSON config file [$API_CONFIG] --api-file FILE, -A FILE           Load API JSON configuration from FILE (default: "osctrl-api.json") [$API_CONFIG_FILE] --api-url string, -U string        The URL for osctrl API to be used [$API_URL] --api-token string, -T string      Token to authenticate with the osctrl API [$API_TOKEN] --db-file FILE, -D FILE            Load DB YAML configuration from FILE [$DB_CONFIG_FILE] --db-host string                   Backend host to be connected to (default: "127.0.0.1") [$DB_HOST] --db-port int                      Backend port to be connected to (default: 5432) [$DB_PORT] --db-name string                   Database name to be used in the backend (default: "osctrl") [$DB_NAME] --db-user string                   Username to be used for the backend (default: "postgres") [$DB_USER] --db-pass string                   Password to be used for the backend (default: "postgres") [$DB_PASS] --db-max-idle-conns int            Maximum number of connections in the idle connection pool (default: 20) [$DB_MAX_IDLE_CONNS]
+   --db-max-open-conns int            Maximum number of open connections to the database (default: 100) [$DB_MAX_OPEN_CONNS] --db-conn-max-lifetime int         Maximum amount of time a connection may be reused (default: 30) [$DB_CONN_MAX_LIFETIME] --insecure, -i                     Allow insecure server connections when using SSL --verbose, -V                      Increase output verbosity for debugging --output-format string, -o string  Format to be used for data output (default: "pretty") [$OUTPUT_FORMAT] --silent, -s                       Silent mode --version, -v                      Print version information
 ```

 #### List queries